edrandall-dev/gcp-shell-scripts/README.md

 It's in no way intended to be anything other than a vehicle for me to learn the various commands and syntax using the gcloud CLI, so I acknowledge there will be a probably be a lack of "best-practice" throughout.

-Once this is finished and working, I will do the same in deployment manager.